Key Takeaways

 If you’re struggling to manage your emotions or have noticed that your emotional reactions are impacting your quality of life, consider meeting with a mental health professional.
 Emotional dysregulation can be a sign of an underlying mental health condition or concern.

 Rula makes it easier for people to access the care they need to manage their mental health symptoms.
-And with our therapist-matching program, you can meet with an in-network provider from the comfort of your home as soon as this week.
+And with our therapist-matching program, you can meet with an in-network provider from the comfort of your home as soon as tomorrow.